 During the pandemic, the Charco team took part in setting up the ShieldNHS project to combat the PPE shortage.
 With our background and connections,

-we were able to manufacture and donate over 63,000 shields to over 80 healthcare organisations.
+We were able to manufacture and donate over 63,000 shields to over 80 healthcare organisations.
 Although running this project alongside our business was a huge challenge, it created a strong bond between team members founded on the shared dedication to making a positive impact.

-Charco has recently completed our latest round of user testing with CUE1 and you can see testing videos here.
+Charco has recently completed our latest round of user testing with CUE1 and you can see our testing videos.
 The testing showed promising results.
 We recently opened a priority list, offering early access to CUE1 and a discount on release.
 We were blown away by the response, filling all the available slots in just 3 days.
 We have therefore decided to open a waiting list where those who unfortunately missed out on a priority list spot may register their interest in CUE1 and help us along in our efforts to make CUE1 available as soon as possible.
 We are aiming to launch in early 2021.